grpc/proposal/A59-audit-logging.md

 Note that the definition above is only for illustration purposes and does not actually exist anywhere as a `.proto` file.
 Nor does gRPC process the policy as protobuf by any means.

+Similar to the xDS case, unsupported logger types or any other misconfiguration will cause the server to fail to start.

 The authorization policy is backed by two RBAC filters, a DENY followed by an ALLOW.
 The audit logger configurations will be duplicated in both generated